pmp-library/pmp-library/docs/codingstyle.md

 //! \param[in] use_bar toggle to switch method
 //! \param[out] results filled with results from foo
 //!
-//! \returns true on success.
+//! \return true on success.
 \endverbatim

 Another good practice is to document pre- and post-conditions for performing an